How to Become Debt-Free ... and What It's Like

 The final step in budgeting is determining if you have a surplus or deficit.
-You can do so by subtracting your total monthly output from your monthly take-home pay.
-If you end up with a positive number, that is a cash-flow surplus, which is extra money you can use to pay off debts.
+You can do this by subtracting your total monthly output from your monthly take-home pay.
+If you end up with a positive number, that’s a cash flow surplus, which is extra money you can use to pay off debts.

 If you end up with a negative number, you have a deficit due to overspending.
-If you have a deficit, you can close the gap by trimming expenses, taking on a side hustle — like freelance writing or driving for Uber — or getting a part-time second job.
+You can likely close the gap by trimming expenses, taking on a side hustle — like freelance writing or driving for Uber — or getting a part-time second job.

-There are countless debt repayment processes, but two tried-and-true methods are the debt avalanche and debt snowball.
+There are countless debt repayment processes, but two tried-and-true ways to lower the amount of debt you owe are the debt avalanche and debt snowball methods.

-Put all your extra cash toward the debt with the highest balance, and pay the minimum payments on all your other debts.
-Once you pay off the highest-interest debt, repeat the process, focusing all your extra money on the debt with the next highest interest rate.
+Put all your extra cash toward the debt with the highest interest rate, and pay the minimum payments on all your other debts.
+Once you pay off the highest-interest debt, repeat the process, focusing all your extra money — including what you were paying on the high-interest debt — on the bill with the next highest interest rate.
 Again, continue making the minimum payments on all your other debts.
 Repeat this process until you're debt-free.

-The debt avalanche is a great option if you’re intrinsically motivated and want to save the most money possible while getting out of debt.
+The debt avalanche is a great payoff strategy if you’re intrinsically motivated and want to save the most money possible while getting out of debt.

-Lay out all your debts in order from lowest balance to highest balance.
-Pay all your extra cash toward the debt with the lowest balance while maintaining the minimum monthly payments on your other debts.
+List all your debts in order from lowest balance to highest balance.
+Put all your extra cash toward the debt with the lowest balance while maintaining the minimum monthly payments on your other debts.

 Once you pay off the smallest debt, repeat the process.
-Focus your extra cash on the next smallest debt while making the minimum payments on all your other debts.
+Focus your extra cash — including what you were paying on the smallest bill — on the next smallest debt while making the minimum payments on all your other debts.
 Repeat this process until you’re out of debt.

-The debt snowball is a good option if you need a little motivation to keep moving in the right direction.
+The debt snowball method is a debt management option if you need a little motivation to keep moving in the right direction.
 The early wins of paying off your low-balance debts can help you maintain your motivation.

-You can accelerate your debt repayment and save money along the way with a few tips.
+You can accelerate your debt repayment and save money along the way with these tips.

 Debt consolidation rolls multiple high-interest debts, typically credit card debt, into a single personal loan with a lower interest rate.

-The single monthly payment will help you manage your debt payments, and the lower interest rate can help you save money on interest charges.
+The monthly payment to a single lender can help you manage your debt payments.
+Plus, the lower interest rate can help you save significantly on interest charges.

 The lower interest rate will allow you to repay the debt faster while saving money.

 Credit card companies often offer special balance transfer rates, like 0% APR for 18 months.
-You can transfer your high-interest credit card debts onto these balance transfer cards and pay no interest while paying them off.
+You can transfer your high-interest credit card debts onto a balance transfer card and pay no interest while paying them off.

-Plus, with no interest being added to the balance each month, you can repay your debt quicker.
+Plus, with no interest added to the balance each month, you can repay your debt quicker.

 Keep in mind that these cards aren't free.
-They usually come with a 3% to 5% balance transfer fee, so if you transfer $1,000 onto one, you may incur a $30 to $50 transfer fee.
+They usually come with a 3% to 5% balance transfer fee; if you transfer $1,000 onto one, you may incur a $30 to $50 transfer fee.

-Maintaining a debt-free lifestyle means having no debt, which also includes future debts.
-This is why maintaining a debt-free lifestyle begins with living beneath your means and using credit cards responsibly.
+Maintaining a debt-free lifestyle means having no debt now or in the future.
+Maintaining a debt-free lifestyle begins with living beneath your means and using credit cards responsibly.
 From there, you’ll be able to keep the debt-free cycle going by increasing your savings, preparing for retirement and budgeting for large purchases.

-Maintaining this debt-free budget means living beneath your means.
-This may mean you buy a used vehicle or a smaller home than you can afford while others around you rack up debt to buy fancy cars and big houses.
-Try to ignore the social norm of keeping pace with your neighbors, friends and family members.
+Maintaining this debt-free budget means living beneath your means; maybe you’ll buy a used vehicle or a smaller home than you can afford while others around you rack up debt to buy fancy cars and big houses.
+Try to ignore the social “norm” of keeping pace with your neighbors, friends and family members.
 Remember, financial freedom equals real wealth.

 Remaining debt-free goes beyond just the big-ticket items too.
-It may mean bypassing that $3 cup of coffee from the coffee shop and brewing a 25-cent cup of coffee at home instead.
-Or skipping that $10 fast-food lunch and instead bringing leftovers from home.
+It may mean bypassing that $3 cup of coffee from the coffee shop and brewing a 25-cent cup at home instead.
+Or it may mean skipping that $10 fast-food lunch and bringing leftovers from home.

-Living beneath your means also involves resisting the urge to dramatically increase your expenses when you receive a raise or promotion.
-It's OK to spend some of that extra cash on you and your family, but a significant portion should help pad your retirement savings.
+Living beneath your means also involves resisting the urge to increase your expenses when you receive a raise or promotion.
+It's OK to spend some of that extra cash on yourself and your family, but a significant portion should help pad your retirement savings.

 Though you're aiming for a debt-free lifestyle, you can still use credit cards to reap reward points.
 In fact, with careful use, credit card rewards can even become profitable.

 The key is to pay off the entire credit card balance by the due date every month.
-Doing so will ensure you pay off the debt within the interest grace period, meaning you'll still get all your credit card rewards, but the credit card company won't apply any interest charges.
+This will ensure you pay off the debt within the interest grace period, meaning you'll still get all your credit card rewards, but the credit card company won't apply any interest charges.

 Responsible credit card use will also help you maintain a good credit score just in case you ever find yourself in a financial situation where a loan is the only solution.

-An emergency fund is there to cover you when the unforeseen crops up, like an unexpected auto or home repair, a medical emergency or even a loss of income.
+An emergency fund covers you when the unforeseen crops up, like an unexpected auto or home repair, a medical emergency or even a loss of income.

-Using the budget you've created, channel your extra money into a savings account until you have enough to cover 3-6 months of living expenses.
+Using the budget you've created, channel extra money into a savings account until you have enough to cover three to six months of living expenses.
 This emergency fund will help you weather a financial storm without resorting to a credit card.

-While retirement savings may not be the first thing that comes to mind when thinking about maintaining a debt-free lifestyle, it’s actually rather important.
+While saving for retirement may not be the first thing that comes to mind when thinking about maintaining a debt-free lifestyle, it’s rather important.

-As you get promotions and raises, treat yourself by applying 50% of the pay increase to some extra wants in your budget, then apply the other 50% toward your retirement savings.
+As you get promotions and raises, treat yourself by applying 50% of the pay increase to some extra wants, then apply the other 50% toward your retirement savings.

 Throughout your debt-free life, you'll still likely have the same big purchases as before, like a home or car.
 It's possible to make these big purchases without incurring any debt, but it takes careful budgeting and saving.

-Set your budget for your big purchase using your monthly cash flow.
-If you're saving more than 15% toward retirement, you can redirect the difference between your savings and the base 15% toward the large purchase.
+Set your budget for a big purchase using your monthly cash flow.
+If you're saving more than 15% for retirement, you can redirect the difference between your savings and the base 15% toward the large purchase.

-For example, if you have a $5,000-per-month take-home salary and are saving $1,000 per month toward retirement, you're putting 20% of your income toward retirement and can redirect 5% — $250 per month — toward your big purchase.
+For example, if you have a $5,000-per-month take-home salary and are saving $1,000 per month for retirement, that means you're putting 20% of your income toward retirement.
+You can redirect 5% — $250 per month — toward your big purchase instead.

-Financial freedom is the ultimate measure of wealth, as you can do what you want to do instead of what you have to do to live.
-And you can achieve this by becoming debt-free and then maintaining that debt-free lifestyle.
+Financial freedom is the ultimate measure of wealth; you can do what you want to do instead of what you have to do to live.
+And you can start on the path to this freedom by becoming debt-free and then maintaining that debt-free lifestyle.
 The latter includes an array of financial keystones, including: